viniciusban/awesomemess.com/_posts/2020-02-25-fatherly-advice-to-new-programmers.md

 categories: [english]
 ---

-This rare piece of advice is from [Chuck Jazdzewski](https://twitter.com/chuckjaz).
-Reproduced with authorization:
+This priceless piece of career advice is from [Chuck Jazdzewski](https://twitter.com/chuckjaz), proudly reproduced with authorization:

 ![Authorization from the author](/assets/img/posts/chuckjaz-authorization.png)